-The UK’s Specialist Tillandsia Airplant Nursery
+Craftyplants – The UK’s Tillandsia (Air Plant) Nursery

-Once we were bitten by the airplant bug, our collection of a few solitary Tillandsia plants in the corner of the greenhouse quickly expanded (and is still growing… pardon the pun!).
-As keen air plant collectors, Craftyplants evolved from our own Tillandsia addiction so it’s no surprise that we’ve amassed one of the widest selections around of these weird plants.
+Once we were bitten by the airplant bug, our collection of a few solitary Tillandsia plants in the corner of the greenhouse quickly expanded (and is still growing!).
+As keen air plant collectors, Craftyplants evolved from our own Tillandsia addiction.
+It’s no surprise that we’ve amassed one of the widest selections around of these weird plants.

 At present we grow around 300 species, hybrids and cultivar Tillandsia, a range that we are always looking to increase.
 Most of the airplants we grow are available to buy online all year round direct from our nursery to your home.
-If there’s an air plant you’re looking for that we don’t list on the site, please get in touch as we’ve many species that we grow but simply don’t have in sufficient volumes to list online.
+If there’s an air plant you’re looking for that we don’t list on the site, please get in touch as we’ve many Tillandsia species that we grow but simply don’t have in sufficient volumes to list online.

 Like most horticultural fanatics, our passion for plants doesn’t stop with one genus.
 Although our main obsession is Tillandsia, we’ve long been fascinated by the huge diversity of the bromeliad family in general as well as a somewhat random selection of other weird plants that we also enjoy growing. and this is reflected in our ever expanding range of other plants.